Bilal El Khannouss: Leicester City

-VfB Stuttgart (loan)
+VfB Stuttgart

 On 1 September 2025, El Khannouss joined VfB Stuttgart on loan.
 Later that month, on 19 September, he scored his first goal in a 2–0 victory over St. Pauli.
+On 25 May 2026, his loan spell was made permanent as he signed a long-term contract with the club.

 International career

-Born in Belgium, El Khannouss is of Moroccan descent.
+Born in Belgium, El Khannouss is of Moroccan descent with origins in Tangier.
 A former youth international for Belgium, El Khannous switched to represent the Morocco U20s.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
 On 17 December, he made his international debut in the World Cup third-place playoff against Croatia, which ended in a 2–1 defeat.

 In June 2023, he was included in the final squad of the under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself, where the Atlas Lions won their first title, and qualified for the 2024 Summer Olympics.
 On 21 March 2025, he scored his first international goal in a 2–1 victory over Niger during the 2026 FIFA World Cup qualification.

-Playing style
+On 11 December 2025, El Khannouss was called up to the Morocco squad for the 2025 Africa Cup of Nations.

-El Khannouss possesses exceptional control of the ball and great vision, qualities that allow him to excel in one-on-one situations and execute precise, defense-splitting passes.
-His playing style is characterized by his close ball control, agility, and the ability to navigate tight spaces.
-His former coach at Genk, Michel Ribeiro, lauded him for having "eyes in his back," a testament to his ability to anticipate the movement of his teammates and opponents.
+On 26 May 2026, El Khannouss was selected in the 26-man squad for the 2026 FIFA World Cup.